hdydenairn/hdydenairn.github.io/_pages/about.md

   - /about.html
 ---

-My research explores geoeconomics, trade policy, and industrial policy.
-I focus on how these policies impact natural resources and the environment through both economic modelling and empirical work.
+My research explores geoeconomics, trade, industrial and ESG policies.
+I focus on how these policies impact trade and the environment through both economic modelling and empirical work.

 Education
 ======